tc39/code-of-conduct/index.md

 When a report is sent to the Committee they will reply to the report to confirm receipt within 24 hours.

 See the [Reporting Guidelines][] for details of what reports should contain.
 If a report doesn’t contain enough information, the Committee will strive to obtain all relevant data before acting.
-The Commitee is empowered to act on the TC39’s behalf in contacting any individuals involved to get a more complete account of events.
+The Committee is empowered to act on the TC39’s behalf in contacting any individuals involved to get a more complete account of events.

 The Committee will then review the incident and determine, to the best of their ability: